singh-man/books/crackingTheCoding/05_bitManipulation.md

 With this change, we have increased the size of n.
 But, we also have one too many ones, and one too few zeros.
 We'll need to shrink the size of our number as much as possible while keeping that in mind.

-We can shrink the number by rearranging all the bits to the right of bit p such that the 0s are on the left and the ls are on the right.
+We can shrink the number by rearranging all the bits to the right of bit p such that the 0s are on the left and the 1s are on the right.
 As we do this, we want to replace one of the 1s with a 0.

 A relatively easy way of doing this is to count how many ones are to the right of p, clear all the bits from 0 until p, and then add back in c1-1 ones.
 Let c1 be the number of ones to the right of p and c0 be the number of zeros to the right of p.